moritzschaefer/covid19-screens/README.md

 Further documentation can be found in the README-files of each subdirectory.

+# Structure

+- experiments/ contains per-author data for individual CRISPR experiments
+- analysis/ contains code used for the integrative analysis as shown/described in the paper

 ## Contribute

 You are encouraged to contribute your datasets to this repository such that they can appear on the official website (http://sarscrisprscreens.epi.ufl.edu/).
 Please open an issue or pull request if you want to add your data to the repository/website.